jacknpoe/todos_juros/README.md

 Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all dialects) and dynamic arrays (which were not possible, for example, in Chapel, Modula-2, MSX Turbo Pascal, Pascalzim, Portugol, VisuALG and XC=BASIC, and arrays can have one three or a thousand of elements).

 Two dialects ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
 This issue would become very complicated if a stricter criterion were chosen regarding how much one dialect needs to be different from another, which would be impractical.
 When two or more dialects ​​run exactly the same code (such as Chez Scheme, Guile and Scheme or ClojureScript and Squint), only one of the dialects ​​will be considered, and the others will be added to the end of the list only as equivalents, and will not be accounted.
 Technologies that require changes to code from other dialects ​​are also listed.
 When a dialect can be defined as an extension of another dialect, and new constructs can be used, they are included and posted as a different dialect.

+Of course, for some dialects, some solutions are almost completely identical, but they were published separately because a single code would not run in more than one dialect.
+A classic example is the SML and SML/NJ dialects.
+A single line (which is mandatory in SML and generates an error in SML/NJ) prevents the same solution from running in both dialects.
+Another very clear example is the Forth dialects, which use arrays differently.

 The solutions are divided between recursive (Alice, Arc, AutoLISP, Bend, Bigloo, Caml, Clean, Clojure, Common Lisp, DataWeave, DrScheme, Elixir, Elm, Emacs Lisp, Erlang, EusLisp, Flix, Gleam, GOOPS, Haskell, Hope, Idris, ILOS, ISLISP, Kawa, Lean, Miranda, NewLISP, Oak, OCaml, Orc, Otus Lisp, Prolog, PureScript, Racket, ReasonML, ReScript, Scheme, SML, SML/NJ, Source, Squint, Steel, Visual LISP, XSB and Yeti) and iterative (all other dialects, including F#).